srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Finish UI and logic for workout and postworkout page._
+- _Finish UI and logic for workout and postworkout page.
+Option to add new exercise if workout is started._

 - _Modify profile and logs page to have an actual content._